Understanding SVG Coordinate Systems and Transformations (Part 2) — The transform Attribute

 When you apply the transform attribute to an SVG element, that element gets a "copy" of the current user coordinate system in use.

 Now that we’ve established our canvas and an initial user space, we’re going to start transforming elements.
-Let’s start by translating the parrot by 150 units to the left and 200 units downwards.
+Let’s start by translating the parrot by 150 units to the right and 200 units downwards.

 The parrot is, of course, made of several paths and shapes.
 It’s enough to apply the transform attribute to the group wrapping these shapes <g>; this will in turn apply the transformation to the entire set of shapes and paths, and the parrot will be translated as one whole item.
 See the article on structuring and grouping SVGs for more information.